-So you’ve considered your motivations for volunteering abroad and looked at possible alternatives—now it’s time to learn more about the different types of volunteer organizations available to you.
-As you will soon discover, the wide variety of placements can be overwhelming to someone who is just beginning to consider their options, but it’s important to look at each and decide which one you are most suited for.
+You’ve considered your motivations for volunteering abroad and looked at possible alternatives: now it’s time to learn more about the different types of volunteer organizations available to you.

-Depending on your motivations to volunteer abroad, these categories can help you narrow down your program choices.
-Each type has its own advantages and disadvantages, so it may be helpful to list what these could be before making any final decisions.
+Depending on your motivations to volunteer abroad, learning more about each of these categories can help you narrow down your program choices.
+Each type of volunteer program has its own advantages and disadvantages, so before starting your research, consider making a list of what these are for you personally.

-Volunteers provide service to a community on a short-term basis and/or focus on the cultural learning experience.
-Programs can be for-profit or not-for-profit.
+In a short-term volunteer program, volunteers provide service to a community on a short-term basis and/or focus on the cultural learning experience.
+These programs can be for-profit or not-for-profit.
 These days, short-term/intercultural placements make up the vast majority of volunteer abroad programs.

 - Offer short-term volunteer positions (from one week to three months).